abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

 - *erant* is 3rd plural imperfect active indicative.
 - *metu* is an ablative of cause.
 - *precarentur* from *precor, precari, precatus sum* is 3rd plural imperfect subjunctive, meaning to beg.
-OK.
-OKAY.
 This is a relative clause of characteristic, which can be seen as there is an indefinte antecendent.
 - *tollere* from *tollo, tollere, sustuli, sublatus* is the present active infinitive, meaning to lift.
 I think this is a historical infinitive.
 - *plures* is the comparative of *multus*.